The Future of Flex Spaces: Expert Predictions for 2021

 Check out our Netherlands 2021 Predictions eBook.

 Michaël Xavier Henry explains the emerging reality that a traditional singular central office building is no longer feasible.
 “We also see a bigger demand for a mix of private offices and coworking desks, thus accommodating the employees that are working from home but want to come in for important meetings.
-I truly believe that this trend will persist even in the post-pandemic era as it has other benefits such as employee wellbeing as well as the reduction of businesses’ carbon footprint.”
+I truly believe that this trend of more flex office space in demand will persist even in the post-pandemic era as it has other benefits such as employee wellbeing as well as the reduction of businesses’ carbon footprint.”

 Poland